shard-org/sharc/syntax/registers.md

 ;r1 foo = 20
 ```

-the register name may be ommited, in which case the compiler will just choose a one thats availble. ( for syscall returns this will always be r1 )
-This is not recommended as if all registers are full the compiler will throw an error, and it may lead to undefined behaviour

 trust you are fully aware of the implications of using bare registers in your code.
 when able use the stack and heap and let the compiler handle the register allocation.